 Selfridges department store on-screen

 Right before I went to London, I started watching the show Mr. Selfridge on Netflix.
-Until then, Selfridges department store was a familiar name, but I didn’t put too much thought into its importance.
+Until then, Selfridges department store was a familiar name, but I didn’t consider its importance.
 The show, starring Jeremy Piven as Harry Selfridge, is a behind-the-scenes look at how the store came about.
 A story of an underdog in a foreign land, so to speak.

 Along with a colourful cast of characters, the storyline follows the trials and tribulations of Harry Selfridge, his family and employees.
-The show opens up right before the opening of Selfridges in 1908.
-It ends in 1928, although the store’s history continues to this day.
+The show opens up right before the opening of Selfridges in 1908, and it ends in 1928, although the store’s history continues to this day.

 Harry Selfridge, founder of Selfridges

 The early life of Harry Selfridge was typical of the day.
-His father abandoned his wife and his three sons after the American Civil War, leaving Harry’s mother to take care of the children.
-Two of his brothers died young, which left Harry and his mother to take care of each other.
+His father abandoned his wife and his three sons after the American Civil War, leaving Harry’s mother to care for the children.
+Two of his brothers died young, leaving Harry and his mother to take care of each other.
 Harry worked from a young age and amassed a substantial fortune over time.

 Harry was a man of invention.
 He wanted shopping to be an entertaining and pleasurable experience for everyone with outstanding customer service.
 His passion and vision created a unique shopping experience and changed the way retail evolved to this day.